Special Educational Needs & Disabilities (SEND)

 Our information report is for parents / carers of pupils with Special Educational Needs or Disabilities and all those who work with pupils with additional needs.

 This information outlines the support, strategies and intervention, we provide for our pupils at Skinners’ Academy who have Special Educational Needs or Disabilities to ensure they make good or better progress.

-- Our Special Educational Needs Co-ordinator is Susanna Janner.
+- Special Educational Needs Co-ordinator is Jennifer Legge (Maternity Leave)

-- Our Senior Leader with responsibility for oversight of SEND is Zehra Jaffer.
+- Our Senior Leader with responsibility for oversight of SEND is Jay Kerby

 Skinners’ Academy is a fully-inclusive secondary comprehensive school in Hackney; inclusion is at the heart of all we do and we are proud of the diversity of our intake.
 Our motto is “Be the best you can” and we believe that our success in including pupils with additional needs is beneficial to the identified pupils themselves and also to the whole school community.
 Our aim is for all pupils to achieve their best, become confident individuals, living fulfilling lives and make a successful transition into adulthood.
 We are aspirational for all our pupils and believe that all our pupils are entitled to an appropriate education, one that is suitable to their needs, promotes high standards and the fulfillment of potential; we create a learning environment that is responsive, flexible which enables all to flourish.
 We believe that the success, progress and well-being of all students is a shared, whole school responsibility.

 How we identify and assess students with SEND

 Every pupil’s skills and attainment will be assessed on entry to Skinners’.
 We also consider evidence that a pupil may have a disability under the Equality Act 2010 and, if so, what reasonable adjustments may need to be made.

 Subsequent to this a range of indicators are used to identify students with SEN including:

 - Concerns raised by parents, or the pupil themselves